No Last Will: What are the Rules of Intestacy?

 Rules of Intestacy where there are NO surviving Relatives.

 If there are no surviving relatives who can inherit under the Rules of Intestacy, the estate passes to the Crown.
 This is known as bona vacantia.
-The Treasury Solicitor is then responsible for dealing with the estate.
+The Treasury experts is then responsible for dealing with the estate.
 The Crown can make grants from the estate but does not have to agree to them.
 See their site HERE.
 It is the Heir Hunters favourite haunt!
 If you are not a surviving relative, but you believe you have a good reason to apply for a grant, such as being a creditor, you will need legal advice.